NengQian/fluid_simulation/README.md

 add the flag below for more details
 > -h, --help

+## Test programs

+Two test programs will be also built.

+    ./test_marching_cube
+        test the marching cube on some basic geometrical primitives

+    ./kernel_test
+        unit tests for kernel functions

 ## Selective test scenarios

 To reproduce the results we've mentioned in the final report, we suggest some terminal commands here.